stok0102/dictionary/README.md

 # Word Count
-This ruby app will return how frequently a word appears in a given string.
+This ruby app will allow users to build a dictionary of words and associated definitions, adding multiple definitions per word.

 ## Installation

-Clone this repository from https://github.com/stok0102/word_count
+Clone this repository from https://github.com/stok0102/dictionary

 ## Usage